lesliewilson1/SBA_316_The_Document_Object_Model/README.md

 ## About

-- The music boxes captures phrases and stores it in an array
+- The music box captures phrases and stores it in an array

 ## 😊 Features

 - ✅ Dynamic input field and button creation
 - ✅ Duplicate phrase detection with visual feedback
 - ✅ Input history displayed using HTML templates
----

 ## 🧠 Technologies Used